TomTin98/TomTin98.github.io/README.md

-# TomTin98.github.io
+# DineApps
+(ENGLISH)

 Hi and welcome to my project!
-This is just a website i've made to show for my exam (not a real/serious website).
-This website will stop being updated at 08.06.16. until then, updates will come.
+This is just a website i've made to show as my exam.
+PLEASE READ: Everything you read at the website is not real, we are not a company.

 Thank you for reading the readme.

+(NORWEGIAN)

+Hei og velkommen til mitt prosjekt!
+Dette er bare en nettside jeg har laget til å vise på eksamen.
+VENNLIGST LES: Alt du leser på nettsiden er ikke ekte, vi er ikke en bedrift.

+Takk for at du leser readme.